 “Hand over the money,” they ordered.

 Durk’s gun was in his right hand, finger on the trigger, left hand steadying it.
 Sid pulled his gun from his jacket pocket.
 Charlie did the same and stepped to the right blocking Durk’s view.
 Durk, gun still drawn and aimed, moved to get a better view.
 When he did, he accidently kicked a bottle which clattered from behind the dumpster.

 The Fire Devils pointed their guns toward the sound and fired.
-Charlie saw, anticipated the shots and jumped in front of Durk just as the guns were fired.
+Charlie jumped in front of Durk just as the guns were fired.
 Durk had jumped at the sound of the guns.
 One bullet caught Charlie in the stomach, dropping him to the ground.
 Blood splattered everywhere.
-Durk dropped his gun and took two steps to Charlie’s side, kneeling beside him, he cradled his head in his lap.
+Durk dropped his gun and took two steps to Charlie’s side, kneeling beside him he cradled his head in his lap.

-As soon as Charlie fell, the driver of the vehicle had it rollin.
+As soon as Charlie fell, the driver of the vehicle had it rolling.
 Fire Devils ran stumbling over each other to jump in the open doors.
-They sent random bullets back at Sid, Charlie and Durk, though no one seemed any good at hitting a target.
+They sent random bullets back at Sid, Charlie and Durk, though none hit their targets.
 Sid ran toward the vehicle and fired three shots at the Fire Devils.
 Both went wide and hit the SUV.
 The boy who shot Charlie didn’t look over 16.
 He was slower than the rest and jumped in just as the car squealed its tires out of the parking lot.
 Chasing the car, Sid got off two more shots before it sped down the street.
 Durk saw Sid look back at Charlie sprawled on the ground.
 He shook his head, threw up his hands and loped off in the opposite direction.

 Durk cradled Charlie’s head.
 “Charlie, Charlie, I’m here, Charlie.”